Pension

 Death

-The survivors receive a pension from the AHV/OASI.
-The widow’s/widower’s pension amounts to a maximum of 80 percent and the orphan’s pension to 40 percent of the retirement pension of the deceased person.
-The orphan’s pension is paid until the end of the course of education or training, but at most up to the age of 25.
-For an AHV/OASI pension between CHF 1,225 and CHF 2,450 (as of 2024), these are not huge amounts.
-Term life insurance therefore makes sense for your family.
-What many people do not know: This insurance is available even for families on a tight budget – and it is particularly important in this case.
+Term life insurance can be a sensible way of protecting your family.
+Because what many people don’t know: This insurance is also affordable for families on a tight budget – and especially important in precisely this case.
 Term life insurance is also flexible and can be combined with other pension solutions.
 If anything happens to you, the death lump sum is paid out immediately, regardless of any inheritance proceedings.
 This protects your family from financial bottlenecks in difficult times.

 Protection – as individual as your family